degory/ghul-web-api/README.md

 The API will start listening for HTTP requests on port 8080.
 To stop the server type `<ctrl>+C`

-## service
+## API endpoint
-The service responds to HTTP GET requests for `/weatherforcast` with a JSON payload holding a very simple randomly generated list of weather forecasts.
+The API responds to HTTP GET requests for `/weatherforecast` with a JSON payload holding a very simple randomly generated list of weather forecasts.

 ```sh
 $ curl http://localhost:5092/weatherforecast